BillMatthews/tensorflow-js-finger-counting-app/readme.md

 The following instructions can be used to clone and run this application on your machine:

-1. Clone the repo from Git `git clone https://github.com/BillMatthews/tensorflow-js-finger-counting-app.git`
+1. Clone the repo from Git `git clone https://github.com/BillMatthews/tensorflow-js-rpsls-app.git`
 2. Open the `index.html` file in a Chrome browser
 3. Allow the page to access your WebCam
-4. Using your WebCam train the app to recognise you showing none, 1, 2, 3, 4 and 5 fingers (at least 1 for each category but more is better)
+4. Using your WebCam train the app to recognise you showing no gesture, Rock, Paper, Scissors, Lizard and Spoc gesture (at least 1 for each category but more is better)
-5. Once the app has learned a single category it begins to predict the number of fingers shown.
-If it is getting a particular class wrong, then train more isntances of that class.
+5. Once the app has learned a single category it begins to predict the gesture shown.
+If it is getting a particular class wrong, then train more instanceof that class.

 ## How it works
+The application takes image frames from the webcam and uses transfer learning (MobileNet) to capture the activations for the image.
+Each image of a guesture is classified as one of the 5 game gestures along with a no gesture image and thae activations for these are stored in a KNN Classifer.

+When a new image frame is presented, the image is passed through the MobileNet classifier to obtain the activations; these are then passed to the KNN Classifier which attempts to find the closest classification based on the captured gestures.

+## Future Work
+The following is a list of future work that might be tackled
+- Ability to switch cameras
+    - Currently this uses the default camera but it would be nice to be able to swap cameras
+- Add feature to play the game